 The big question in March and April of 2020 was whether golf courses and retail would reopen and remain open.
 In May and June, we wondered how quickly and strongly the golf economy would bounce back from spring losses.
 Then, in July and August, our curiosity turned towards understanding how golfers were behaving differently in the new normal, and which consumer groups were contributing to the summer spikes in play and spend.

-Now, as play has continued to increase month over month, the big unknown seems to be the extent to which we might retain new golfers and sustain increased levels of play when Covid is finally in the rear view.
+Now, as engagement levels have remained strong month after month, the big unknown seems to be the extent to which we might retain new golfers and sustain increased levels of play when Covid is finally in the rear view.
 That’s of course a longer-term question, but we can certainly speculate based on past and current knowledge.

-But nothing about the past few months seems structurally different for golf, whether with the product itself, the service that supports it, or the overall user experience … unless you count extended tee time intervals, which for a time seemed to produce faster, smoother and more enjoyable rounds.
+Despite the 14% year-over-year increase in 2020 rounds, nothing seemed structurally different for golf, whether with the product itself, the service that supports it, or the overall user experience … unless you count extended tee time intervals, which for a time seemed to produce faster, smoother and more enjoyable rounds.

 Either way, we weren’t suddenly marketing ourselves differently, onboarding new players differently, or managing customer relationships differently.
 (In fact, remote check-in procedures may have made it more impersonal.)
 Which is to say we should expect a similar churn rate as before, because nothing changes if nothing changes.